UK Air Dates for US & Cult Shows in 2016

 An army officer returns from fighting nationalist rebels in the colonies only to find his former Cornish life in disarray.
 Aidan Turner (Being Human) stars.

 New horror TV show from Guillermo del Toro, about a vampiric virus that breaks out in NYC.
-Based on the Chuck Hogan novels, it has recently been given a third season
+Based on the Chuck Hogan novels.

 A return to the slightly odd Arctic town for a 2nd season.
 Should appear around Oct.